Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 \subsubsection{Initial Seeding}

 To initiate the transmission simulations within the model, an initial infection seeding strategy was employed.
 For each simulation run, a single staff agent was randomly selected at the beginning of a designated shift to serve as the primary infection case.
 Only one initial infection was seeded per 24-hour simulation cycle.
 Separate simulation sets were conducted independently for each shift.
 Each index case was assumed to be infectious from the start of their respective shift, and all infection events were recorded across the 24-hour simulation period.
 To allow for direct comparison between scenarios, identical random seeds were used across intervention runs, ensuring that all shared stochastic processes, such as agent movement, task allocation, and seeding, remained consistent, isolating the effect of the intervention.
+Each simulation run included one infectious staff member as the index case for the 24-hour period.